Adversarial Graph Contrastive Learning with Information Regularization: Conclusion

 \subsubsection{Hyperparameters}

-For \ariel\, we use the same parameters and design choices for network architecture, optimizer and training scheme as in GRACE and GCA on each dataset.
+For \ariel\, we use the same parameters and design choices for the network architecture, optimizer, and training scheme as in GRACE and GCA on each dataset.
 However, we find GCA not behave well on Cora with a significant performance drop, so we re-search the parameters for GCA on Cora separately and use a different temperature for it.
-Other contrastive learning specific parameters are kept the same over GRACE, GCA and \ariel.
+Other contrastive learning-specific parameters are kept the same over GRACE, GCA, and \ariel.

-All GNN based baselines use a two-layer GCN as the encoder.
-For each method, we compare its default hyperparameters and the ones used by \ariel, and use the hyperparameters leading to the better performance.
+All GNN-based baselines use a two-layer GCN as the encoder.
+For each method, we compare its default hyperparameters and the ones used by \ariel, and use the hyperparameters leading to better performance.
 Other algorithm-specific hyperparameters all respect the default setting in its official implementation.

 Other hyperparameters of \ariel\ are summarized in the Appendix.